DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Gay clubs in Key West

-- Aqua Sidebar Nightclub: dubs itself as “Key West's Best Nightclub”.
-When we went on a Saturday night it wasn't as busy as the other clubs, but this varies depending on which night you go.
+Aqua dubs itself “Key West's Best Nightclub”.
+When we went on a Saturday night it wasn't as busy as the other clubs but this varies depending on which night you go.
 The themed nights are usually the best to look out for because they have some impressive Burlesque shows particularly for Thanksgiving, Christmas, and New Year's.
 The crowd is a mixed bag of all ages from all spectrums of our wonderful LGBTQ family.

 Drag shows in Key West

-Key West is home to some of the best drag artists, like the hilarious America's Got Talent star, Randy Roberts and one of the Gaycities “Best of 2018 Hometown Queens”, Miss Sushi.
-These are some of the best drag shows in Key West to check out:
+Key West is home to some of the best drag artists, like the hilarious America's Got Talent star, Randy Roberts, and one of the Gaycities “Best of 2018 Hometown Queens”, Miss Sushi.
+We've set out below some of the best drag shows in Key West to check out.

-- The Crystal Room at La Te Da: The Crystal Room is La Te Da's Cabaret theatre, which has shows every evening.
-Our favourite is Randy Roberts, who was one of the funniest and most talented female impersonators we saw during our trip in Florida.
+The Crystal Room is La Te Da's Cabaret Theatre, which has shows every evening.
+Our favorite is Randy Roberts, who was one of the funniest and most talented female impersonators we saw during our trip to Florida.
 Between his Cher and Bette Midler impersonations, he'll have you in a fit of giggles throughout the entire evening.
-Definitely one to get tickets for!
+Definitely, one to get tickets for!